tommasosansone91/geoApp/dev_utils/install_on_raspberrypi.md

 ### Safe install of modules made by the author

-safe install modules made by the author before massively installing all the other python modules
+Safe install modules made by the author before massively installing all the other python modules.

+The module `postgres-helper` made by the author requires `pymongo` to be installed.

     pip install pymongo
     pip install postgres-helper

-the module `postgres-helper` made by the author requires `pymongo` to be installed.

-Also a manual install of the following packages can help:

-    pip install pandas
-    pip install gdal
-    pip install numpy
-    pip install greenlet

 ### Massive install of python modules in requirements.txt